Sumidouro State Park: Environment

 Amphibians include pererequinha-de-banheiro, rãzinha, rã-cachorro, rã-manteiga, rã-assobiadeira, sapo-cururu, sapo-cururuzinho and sapo-bororó.

 132 species of birds have been recorded.

-These include pied-billed grebe (Podilymbus podiceps), Neotropic cormorant (Phalacrocorax brasilianus), snowy egret (Egretta thula), black-bellied whistling duck (Dendrocygna autumnalis), southern lapwing (Vanellus chilensis), whistling heron (Syrigma sibilatrix), black-necked stilt (Himantopus mexicanus) and osprey (Pandion haliaetus).
+These include pied-billed grebe (Podilymbus podiceps), neotropic cormorant (Phalacrocorax brasilianus), snowy egret (Egretta thula), black-bellied whistling duck (Dendrocygna autumnalis), southern lapwing (Vanellus chilensis), whistling heron (Syrigma sibilatrix), black-necked stilt (Himantopus mexicanus) and osprey (Pandion haliaetus).

 Facilities

 The park has two visitor bases, one with the Peter Lund Museum and the Gruta de Lapinha, and the other with the Casa Fernão Dias.

 There is accommodation for researchers and a research center.

 There are entrance fees for the museum, trails and the cave, which can only be visited when accompanied by a registered guide.

 The park is busiest in July and August.

-The visitor center has restrooms and a snack bar.
+The visitor center has restrooms, a snack bar and a small souvenir shop.

 Lagoa Santa also has eating places, shops and hotels.

 All visits must be scheduled and accompanied by a guide.

 There are rock faces from 550 to 750 m height near the Peter Lund Museum that may be scaled by experienced climbers who bring their own equipment.